 Aluminum in particular is known to be lighter and cheaper to install, but it has a shorter service life and is much harder, and sometimes impossible, to repair.
 In addition, aluminum can’t be restored to its original condition once it is scratched or damaged, and replacement is often the only feasible option.

 Consider Long-Term Value, Not Just Up-Front Price Tag

 Real materials like bronze, brass or stainless steel give you greater long-term value because they are easier to maintain and can be restored, which is less expensive than replacement.

 Existing materials can also be refinished to update the look and feel of the entire facility.
-For example, Mid America Metals’ proprietary Metal Conversion System transforms outdated bronze or brass to look exactly like brushed stainless steel.
+For example, Mid America Specialty Services’ proprietary Metal Conversion System transforms outdated bronze or brass to look exactly like brushed stainless steel.
 An innovative coating matches the grain of the original metal, creating a realistic appearance that a simple paint job could not achieve.

 Managers may also desire to enhance a building’s character by adding a rustic-looking patina to metal assets.
 Oxidation adds richness to metals like brass or bronze.
 After stripping away the lacquer and scrubbing the metal, technicians convert the metal from a mirror to satin finish.
 A highlight is followed by multiple coats of an oxidizing product and completed with a protective coat of lacquer.

 What If You Already Have a Faux Finish?

 For facilities with existing aluminum or low-grade steel assets, many traditional refinishing options are off the table.

 Technicians may apply special coatings to hide scratches or make them less noticeable, but most damage will never be completely removed unless the asset is replaced.